 In a rush?
 We love the Roland SPD-SX.

 Most electronic sample pads consist of small rubber surfaces that can be programmed to play different sounds and triggers.
-Look at our comparison table below.
-I will provide you with more information that will help you in our Buyer’s Guide later.
+Check out our comparison table below.

 What is an electronic drum pad?

 An electronic drum or sample pad is a percussion instrument that triggers samples or synthesizes sounds.
 Originally called tabletop electronic drums, these instruments are either one of two variants: the kind you strike with a stick (percussion pads), or the kind you tap with your fingers (MIDI pad controllers).
 We will be touching on both types of instruments.

 Electronic percussion pads serve many purposes when using them in a live setting: firing off one-shot samples, synthesizing drum sounds, playing looped phrases, and full playback for backing tracks.
 Upon hitting or striking a pad, a trigger signal is sent to an envelope generator (ADSR), with the appropriate attack, decay, sustain, and release.